Raiden502/In-Memory-Mapper/README.md

 - **Custom ORM**: Enables queries with intuitive, Pythonic syntax.
 - **CRUD Operations**: Comprehensive support for Create, Read, Update, and Delete actions.
 - **Model-Based Schema**: Easily define models with fields that represent the database schema.
-- **Joins, Subqueries, Clusters**: Execute complex queries with built-in support for subqueries, joins, cluster(Group by).
+- **Joins, Subqueries**: Execute complex queries with built-in support for subqueries, joins
 - **Operator Callbacks**: Built-in support for comparison and string operators.
 - **Datatypes and constraints**: Supports python datatypes and constraints.

 ## **Future improvements and features**
-- support for aggergate functions, arthematic operators, alias, cte, triggers
+- support for aggregate functions, group by, triggers
 - support for database server and client sdk, schema versioning
-- support for data storage
-- support for data encryption and security features
+- support for persistent storage , data encryption and security features
 - support for multi threading/processing and performance improvements

 ## **Installation and Usage**